By Lisa Pronove on Feb 6, 2021 11:47:00 AM

 In order to avoid making these prevalent errors and improve your English for the workplace, review the following list and then try using the correct words and idioms in your own sentences or dialogues!

-Disclaimer: These phrases are pretty advanced, so if you get them all right, we are very impressive!
+Disclaimer: These phrases are pretty advanced, so if you get them all right, we are very impressed!

 While these two phrases sound very similar, they actually possess very different meanings.
 When you say, “I could care less,” it implies that you do care to some degree but that level could still be lowered.
 On the other hand, when you say that you “couldn’t care less,” it means that your level of care is already at zero, making it impossible to lower that level anymore.